 Cost: Donation to Sidekick Dance (Suggestion £10)

-If you would like a place on the twilight session please contact [email protected]
+If you would like to book a place on the twilight session please contact [email protected]

-We are delighted to welcome back Corali to the festival for the second year.
+We are delighted to welcome back Corali to the festival for the third year.
 They will be running a day of dance workshops for adults with additional needs.
-Last year’s session was great fun!
 Dancers will work through the day and then share their work together at the end of the session.